RaymondCavallaro/RRCSocial/README.md

 ## Plan
 1. create a social network using the deprecated open social as basis
 2. make algoritm social plugins work in it
-3. transform it to work distributed with blockchain tecnology
+3. transform it to work distributed with blockchain technology

 ## More